MaastrichtU-IDS/dsri-helm-charts/charts/webapp/README.md

 A generic reuseable Helm chart for deploying almost any dockerized application exposing a web interface to a HTTPS route on OpenShift and Kubernetes

+The aim of this Helm chart is to give an easy and straightforward way to deploy any Docker image exposing a web interface on OpenShift and Kubernetes clusters.
+The chart is currently mostly optimized and used in OpenShift/OKD clusters, let us know if you are using it with other Kubernetes distributions in the GitHub repository issues, we would love to hear about it!

 ## Installing the Chart

 To install the DSRI Helm Charts, if not already done: